Black Myth: Zhong Kui

-Black Myth: Zhong Kui is an upcoming action role-playing game developed by Game Science.
-It is primarily inspired by Zhong Kui, a figure from Chinese folklore.
-It follows the 2024 title Black Myth: Wukong and is the second installment in the Black Myth series.
+Black Myth: Zhong Kui is an upcoming action role-playing game developed by the Chinese studio Game Science.

 Black Myth: Zhong Kui is scheduled to be released for PC and consoles.
-The release date has not been announced yet.
+It will be the second installment in the Black Myth series, following Black Myth: Wukong.
+Its release date has not been announced yet.

 Gameplay

 Black Myth: Zhong Kui is an action role-playing game.
 It is played in single-player mode.

 Synopsis

+Black Myth: Zhong Kui is a game rooted in Chinese mythology and folklore.
+It draws its primary creative inspiration from Zhong Kui, a Chinese folk figure.
+It is set against the backdrop of "Zhong Kui Banishing Evil", a classic Chinese folktale.

-Black Myth: Zhong Kui is primarily inspired by Zhong Kui, a figure from Chinese folklore.
-Geoff Keighley, who presented the game's reveal at gamescom 2025, said that it stars Zhong Kui, the "ghost-catching god who wanders between Hell and Earth".
+Geoff Keighley, who presented the game's reveal at Gamescom Opening Night Live 2025, said that the game stars Zhong Kui, the "ghost-catching god who wanders between Hell and Earth".

+The game's central theme is life and death.

 Development

 Black Myth: Zhong Kui is a game developed by Game Science.
+Its development started in June 2025.

-On the decision to begin the development of Black Myth: Zhong Kui, Feng Ji expressed that it stemmed from a desire to experiment freely, boldly, without constraints, and from zero with a completely new title in the Black Myth series.
-He explained that although the team was initially working on a DLC for Black Myth: Wukong, he found himself in a haze following the game's release, something he worked toward for nearly twenty years, and engulfed by thoughts about the DLC, so he raised the idea to make something entirely new instead to his colleagues in 2025.
+On the decision to begin the development of Black Myth: Zhong Kui, Feng Ji expressed that it stemmed from a desire to freely and boldly create a completely new title in the Black Myth series.
+He noted that although he and the rest of the team were working on a DLC for Black Myth: Wukong, he found himself stuck in a haze following the release of that game, a project that he envisioned for nearly twenty years and one that greatly exceeded expectations.
+He said that in 2025, he raised the idea to make an entirely new game instead to Yang Qi and other colleagues.

+In August 2026, Game Science released a trailer offering an early 15-minute look at the gameplay and story, all captured from a work-in-progress build.